 - Wilderness State Park (Emmet County) - No winter plowing; however, area near park headquarters is plowed.

-Internationally designated dark sky parks
+International dark sky parks in Michigan

 - Headlands Dark Sky Park (Emmet County park)